How long have you been fishing, and how did you get started?

 What do you consider your biggest angling achievement?

-What do you do for fun when you are not fishing?
+What do you do for fun when you’re not fishing?

-What fishing related goals do you have that you have not yet achieved?
+What fishing related goals do you have that you’ve not yet achieved?

 What is your favorite fishing location within San Diego County, and why?

 I prefer El Capitan, particularly due to its varying structure.

 If you could fish one place outside of San Diego, where would that be and why?